ASE A2 Automatic Transmission Practice Test

 Answer B is wrong.
 Hydraulic flow charts display hydraulic fluid flow through the transmission's solenoids, valves, and oil circuits.

 Answer C is correct.
 Both technicians are correct.
-Learn more about oil flow charts in the Read more... section.
+Learn more about oil flow charts by clicking the Read more... button.

 Answer D is wrong.
 Both technicians are correct.